Large and moderate deviations for record numbers in some non-nearest neighbor random walks: Abstract

 \section{Abstract}

 The deviation principles of record numbers in random walk models have not been completely investigated, especially for the non--nearest neighbor cases.
 In this paper, we derive the asymptotic probabilities of large and moderate deviations for the number of ``weak records''~(or ``ladder points'') in two kinds of one--dimensional non--nearest neighbor random walks.
 The proofs depend only on the direct analysis of random walks.
-We illustrate that the traditional method of analyzing the local time of Brownian motions, which is often adopted for the simple random walks, may not be optimal for our cases.
+We illustrate that the traditional method of analyzing the local time of Brownian motions, which is often adopted for the simple random walks, would lead to wrong conjectures for our cases.

 {\bf Keywords}:\;{ Non--nearest neighbor random walks; weak record numbers; large deviations principle; moderate deviations principle}

 {\bf AMS 2000 Subject Classification:}\;{ 60F10, 60G50}